 - Linked entities is not available for dataflows created from CDM folders

-Power BI Desktop customers cannot access dataflows stored in Azure Data Lake Storage Gen2 account, unless they are the owner of the dataflow, or they have been explicitly authorized to the dataflow’s CDM folder.
+Power BI Desktop customers can't access dataflows stored in Azure Data Lake Storage Gen2 account, unless they're the owner of the dataflow or they've been explicitly authorized to the dataflow's CDM folder.
 Consider the following situation:

-Ben receives an error because Ben was not added as an authorized user to the dataflow’s CDM folder in the data lake.
+- Ben receives an error because Ben wasn't added as an authorized user to the dataflow's CDM folder in the data lake.

 To resolve this issue, Ben must be granted reader permissions to the CDM Folder and its files.
 You can learn more about how to grant access to the CDM Folder in this article.